CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/upgrade-guides/upgrade-cortex/2025.3-to-2025.5/multiple-server-with-ha/upgrade/upgrade-application-and-loadbalancer-servers.md

 This guide describes how to upgrade the Application Servers and Load Balancer Server from 2025.3 to 2025.5.
 Please ensure that the [Pre-Upgrade][PreUpgrade] steps have been completed before starting this upgrade.

-{{% alert title="Warning" color="warning" %}}
-Due to breaking changes required for upgrading RabbitMQ from version 3 to version 4 the Application Servers need to be reinstalled rather than upgraded.
-As a result packages will need to be republished and Configuration Portal data will need to be backed up and restored.
-Other data stored in Reliable Collections (e.g., data storage collections and semaphores) will be lost.
-{{% /alert %}}

 ## Configure Upgrade Script

 1. In the `Cortex Innovation 2025.5 - App Server Install Scripts\Upgrade Application Server` folder, locate the `Cortex.Innovation.Upgrade.ps1` script and open it with a text editor.